sockitfpga/MiSTer_SoCkit/README.md

 ### **4. Download the wished SoCkit compatible cores and copy to the SD card partition**

-Find the latest binaries of the codes in https://github.com/sockitfpga/SoCKit_binaries.
+Find the latest rbf binaries of the cores in https://github.com/sockitfpga/SoCKit_binaries.

 All ported and tested cores for Arrow SoCKit are listed at [SoCkitfpga repositories](https://github.com/orgs/sockitfpga/repositories) tagged with `mister` topic